polkadot-js/polkadot-js.github.io/src/REPOS.md

 The [api](https://github.com/polkadot-js/api) repo hosts the `@polkadot/api` package, a fully-featured API library to interact with Polkadot and Substrate nodes.
 It is fully [documented](https://polkadot.js.org/api/) and comes with [examples](https://polkadot.js.org/api/examples/promise/) to quickly get you started in developing applications.

-It is provided in 2 flavours, a Promise-based version (using callbacks for subscription interfaces) and an RxJs-base version, using Obervables all the way through.
+It is provided in 2 flavours, a Promise-based version (using callbacks for subscription interfaces) and an RxJs-based version, using Obervables all the way through.

 ## Common utilities